 Recognizing that the strongest way to fulfil child rights is through concrete and specific policy commitments to children at local and national levels, we hope that your alignment with the Declaration may inspire:

 - Consultation and collaboration across relevant Ministries/Departments to ensure a whole-of-government, cross-sectoral approach to operationalization of the Declaration;

 - Publicly announcing new and/or improved laws, policies or programmes that support the operationalization of commitments contained in the Declaration;

 - Organizing a multi-stakeholder national summit or event on child- and youth-responsive climate policies and action, to promote awareness of the Declaration, showcase the work being done by your government, and identify a plan of action for next steps, with the participation of children and adolescents;

 - Convening a parliamentary dialogue or debate on the Declaration and linking children’s rights, the Paris Agreement and Sustainable Development Goals (SDG)s.

 As your Government takes steps to operationalize the Declaration, please share developments and plans with us so that we can bring visibility to exemplary work.
 We encourage you to make the Declaration visible on your Government website, and to inform/engage relevant stakeholders, for example through events at the national level, as suggested above.

-In addition, signatories are encouraged to include information with respect to the Declaration and its implementation through relevant policies and reporting processes such as Nationally Determined Contributions, National Adaptation Plans, Action for Climate Empowerment strategies, UN Framework Convention on Climate Change (UNFCCC) national communications, the SDG Voluntary National Reviews, Universal Periodic Review, and reporting to the UN Committee on the Rights of the Child.
+In addition, signatories are encouraged to include information with respect to the Declaration and its implementation through relevant policies and reporting processes such as Nationally Determined Contributions, National Adaptation Plans, national Action for Climate Empowerment strategies, UNFCCC national communications, the SDG Voluntary National Review mechanism, Universal Periodic Review, and reporting to the UN Committee on the Rights of the Child.